Office 365 Advanced Threat Protection

 Reports: View real-time reports to monitor ATP performance in your organization.

-Threat intelligence capabilities: Utilize leading-edge tools to investigate, understand, simulate, and prevent threats.
+Threat investigation and response capabilities: Use leading-edge tools to investigate, understand, simulate, and prevent threats.

 Configure ATP policies